 A recent study showed that over 94% of small businesses fail within the first year of its incorporation.
-The main challenge behind this was
+The main challenge behind this was a lack of capital or steady cash flow in hand.

 While some of you may already have put in your savings into starting up or had some cash to bootstrap, a little extra money never hurts.
 If you are a small business, managing your money wisely can make or break the deal for you.